 The SPC makes their recommendation to the Associate Dean for Academic Affairs and Assessment.
-The Office of Academic Affairs works with the student and the Offices of the Student Affairs and Clinical Affairs to follow through SPC recommendations and create an individualized study plan for remediation which may include time off clinical rotations, directed studies, a formal board preparation course.
+The Office of Academic Affairs works with the student and the Offices of the Student Affairs and Clinical Affairs to follow through SPC recommendations and create an individualized study plan for remediation which may include a pause of their clinical rotations, directed studies, and/or a formal board preparation course.
+The components of this remediation plan will occur during a self-study block.
+The student will be enrolled in the self-study block immediately upon pausing the clinical rotations.
+A pause in rotations with subsequent enrollment in self-study blocks will not be eligible for tuition refund.

 The student will be placed on academic probation until he or she successfully passes the Exam.